 Consciousness, Literature and the Arts

-He has published poetry, short stories, translations, interviews and essays in such journals as Anthropologica, Border Crossings, Canadian Folklore, Canadian Theatre Review, C.G.
-Jung Page, Contemporary Verse 2, Consciousness, Literature and the Arts (for which he serves on the editorial board), Danish Literary Magazine, Descant, Event, Grain, Journal of Dramatic Theory and Criticism, The Literary Review, Malahat Review, Modern International Drama, NeWest Review, Nexus, Performing Arts Journal, Poetica, Poetry Canada Review, Poet Magazine, Prairie Fire, The Philosophers' Magazine and Zygote.
+His creative writing, essays and translations have appeared in Anthropologica, Border Crossings, Canadian Folklore, Canadian Theatre Review, C.G.
+Jung Page, Contemporary Verse 2, Consciousness, Literature and the Arts, Danish Literary Magazine, Descant, Ecotone, Event, Eleven Eleven, Grain, Journal of Dramatic Theory and Criticism, The Literary Review, Malahat Review, Modern International Drama, NeWest Review, Nexus, Performing Arts Journal, Poetica, Poetry Canada Review, Poet Magazine, Poetry Kanto, Poetry Wales, Prairie Fire, The Philosophers' Magazine, Quarterly Review, Rhubarb Magazine and Zygote.